DanEscher98/StudyNotes/docs/Web3/web3-proof_of_x.md

 system that establishes trust, agreement and prevents malicious behavior without relying on a central authority.
 It ensures that only valid transactions are added to the blockchain, while discouraging attacks.
+It consistes of:

 1. A **set of participants** $P$ (nodes, validators, miners)
 2. A **condition** $C_X$ that must be satisfied for validation
 3. A **validation function** $V(p)$ for verifying that a $p \in P$ satisfies $C_X$

-4. Thus, the essence of any $\text{Proof of } X$ mechanism boils down to:
+Thus, the essence of any $\text{Proof of } X$ mechanism boils down to:

 $$M_X := V(p) = \left\{
 \begin{array}{ll}